Klaryce/FinalYearProject/README.md

 -----------------------------------------------------------------------------

-The content below was updated in June 2021.
+The content below was updated in May 2021.

 The folder new_composition is the code package using the new version of composition handling, while the old_composition is the code package using the original (old) version of compositin handling.